 UPS Systems are pleased to announce that we h...

-Unfortunately UPS batteries will not last indefinitely.
-Normal battery life expectancy is 4 years; this is dependent on frequency of use, duration of use and environmental conditions such as heat and humidity.
+Unfortunately, UPS batteries will not last indefinitely.
+Normal battery life expectancy is 4 years; this is dependent on the frequency of use, duration of use and environmental conditions such as heat and humidity.